jessonfoo/p001/week_2/2_Intermediate_HTML_CSS/readme.md

 ## Release 2: Reflect
 Answer the questions in your [my_reflection.md](my_reflection.md) file.

-## Release 3: Commit and Sync your changes!
+## Release 3: Commit and sync/push your changes!
 Make sure you can see all of your changes on your github.io site!